KijijiCA/react-advertising/README.md

 Finally, with the provider in place, you can add slot components that display the ads from the ad server.

-This library includes a higher-order component *connectToAdServer* that allows you to connect any React component so that it can be filled with advertising creatives.
+This library includes a component *AdvertisingSlot* that you can use to put div elements on your page that are filled with creatives from the ad server.

-The React component that is connected will typically be a plain old div, which you may want to style with a placeholder background and some default width and height to reduce layout jumps when the slot is filled.

 The final code example: